 The incentives are working

-From Australia, Belize and Chile to Denmark, Namibia and the United States, sustainable management is creating healthier oceans that support more fish, feed more people and improve livelihoods.
+In Belize, Denmark, Namibia, the United States and elsewhere, sustainable management is creating healthier oceans that support more fish, feed more people and improve livelihoods.

-Fisherman and fishery managers are now some of our biggest allies in this sea change.
+Fisherman and fishery managers are some of our biggest allies in this change.

 "We're catching bigger fish and getting more bang for our buck," says Buddy Guindon, a Gulf of Mexico commercial red snapper fisherman.